idupree/llvm-doc/MappingHighLevelConstructsToLLVMIR.rst

 #.
 How to interface with a garbage collector? (link to existing docs)
 #.
 How to express a custom calling convention? (link to existing docs)
 #.
 Representing constructors, destructors, finalization
 #.
 How to examine the stack at runtime?
-How to modify it?  (i.e. reflection, interjection)
+How to modify it?  (i.e. reflection,
+   interjection)
 #.
-Representing subtyping checks (with full alias info), TBAA, struct-path TBAA
+Representing subtyping checks (with full alias info), TBAA, struct-path
+   TBAA.
 #.
 How to exploit inlining (external, vs within LLVM)?
 #.
 How to express array bounds checks for best optimization?
 #.
 How to express null pointer checks?
 #.
-How to express domain specific optimizations?  (i.e. lock elision, or matrix math simplification) (link to existing docs)
+How to express domain specific optimizations?  (i.e. lock elision, or
+   matrix math simplification) (link to existing docs)
 #.
-How to optimize call dispatch or field access in dynamic languages? (ref new patchpoint intrinsics for inline call caching and field access caching)
+How to optimize call dispatch or field access in dynamic languages? (ref
+   new patchpoint intrinsics for inline call caching and field access caching)

 **TODO:** Ask various front-end implementors (Rust, Haskell (GHC), Rubinius, and more) to review and/or contribute so as to make the document great.